mohmahkho/mohmahkho.github.io/_pages/about.md

 ---

-I'm a second-year computer science PhD student at Simon Fraser University where I'm fortunate to be advised by [Igor Shinkar](https://www.cs.sfu.ca/~ishinkar/).
-I have a broad interest in topics within theoretical computer science, including complexity theory, pseudorandomness, interactive proofs, and learning theory.
+I'm a third-year PhD student at Simon Fraser University where I'm fortunate to be advised by [Igor Shinkar](https://www.cs.sfu.ca/~ishinkar/).
+I have broad interests in theoretical computer science such as pseudorandomness, analysis of boolean functions, interactive proofs, and learning theory.